samie/Flip/README.md

 # Flip - 3D flip effect for Vaadin components

-With *Flip* extension you can create two sides for your layout.
+With Flip extension you can create two sides for your Vaadin layout and components.
+The addon features a horizontal 3D turning effect.
+Mouse click and hover triggers are supported as well as programmatic flipping.

+## Get Flip

+Download or use Flip with Maven at: https://vaadin.com/addon/flip

 ## Online demo